OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/newton.rst

 Specifying a Linear Solver
 --------------------------

-We can choose a different linear solver for calculating the Newton step by setting the `ln_solver` attribute.
+We can choose a different linear solver for calculating the Newton step by setting the `linear_solver` attribute.
 The default is to use the linear solver that was specified on the containing system, which by default is LinearBlockGS.
 Here, we modify the model to use :ref:`DirectSolver <usr_openmdao.solvers.direct.py>` instead.

 .. embed-test::
-    openmdao.solvers.tests.test_newton.TestNewtonFeatures.test_feature_ln_solver
+    openmdao.solvers.tests.test_newton.TestNewtonFeatures.test_feature_linear_solver

 Specifying a Linesearch algorithm
 ---------------------------------